magneticio/vamp.io/content/resources/using vamp/breeds.md

     console.log('Hello World Vamp!');
 ```

-It is possible to create or update breed with request `POST|PUT /api/v1/breeds/{name}`, Javascript script as body and header `Content-Type: application/javascript`.
+It is possible to create or update breeds with the API request `POST|PUT /api/v1/breeds/{name}`, Javascript script as body and header `Content-Type: application/javascript`.

 ## Ports